gatenbysanderson/pdf-generator/README.md

 echo $content;
 ```

+**Log File (API Calls):**

+A log of API executions is created at /var/www/prince-xml/database/db.sqlite.
+to connect to this SSH on the server and run
+- cd /var/www/prince-xml/database/
+- sqlite3 db.sqlite
+- select id, message,created_at  from logs;
+- .exit;

 # Footnotes

 * The public root directory that synchronises with the folder on your local machine is located in `/vagrant`